ComparativeGenomicsToolkit/hal2vg/README.md

 ## Installation

+### Binary Release

+You can download a standalone binary for the latest release [here](https://github.com/ComparativeGenomicsToolkit/hal2vg/releases).

+### Compile From Source

 You can use the the [Dockerfile](Dockerfile) as a guide to see how all dependencies are installed with `apt` on Ubuntu.
 More details on installing HDF5 can be found in the [HAL README](https://github.com/ComparativeGenomicsToolkit/hal)

 **Cloning:** Don't forget to clone submodules with the `--recursive` option: